 Health and Safety

-The health and safety of study abroad students is of primary concern for IWU and for the program providers.
-We each take great care to ensure that you are not placed in dangerous or potentially dangerous situations; that you receive adequate pre-departure and on-site orientations to prepare you for the challenges and equip you information to help you acculturate and succeed; and that strong support mechanisms are in place to help you in case there is an emergency.
+The health and safety of study abroad students is of primary concern for IWU and for the program providers with which we work.
+We each take great care to ensure that you are not placed in dangerous or potentially dangerous situations; that you receive adequate pre-departure and on-site orientations to prepare you for the challenges and equip you with information to help you acculturate and succeed; and that strong support mechanisms are in place to help you in case there is an emergency.